zolfaShefreie/Online-Taxi-Service/README.md

 # Online Taxi Service
-Real-time system for instant analysis, illustration, forecasting, and storage on online taxi service's data
+Real-time system for instant analysis, illustration, forecasting, and storage on online taxi service's data. for adding these functionalities, some tools are used in this project:
+* spark for machine learning
+* kafka for stream management
+* elasticsearch and kibana for plot primary diagrams and data management
+* redis for realtime app for user queries
+* cassandra for data management
+## Dataset
+you can access the dataset files in this [link](https://drive.google.com/drive/folders/1rt3LWG1KMenBejpJ86WWYrlohBaFNQCl).

+## Prerequisites for running
+1. run kafka server
+2.